-Pro-Bono sessions for health care providers working directly with COVID-19.
+Pro-Bono sessions for medical health care providers working directly with COVID-19 patients.

-I am currently able to take Highmark, UPMC Commercial plans and Cigna insurance.
+I am currently able to take Medicaid in Allegheny County, Highmark, Blue Cross Blue Shield, UPMC, Aetna and Cigna insurance.

 A sliding scale is a tool for building economic justice, and it requires your active participation.
 If a sliding scale is implemented effectively, everyone pays a similar percentage of their income for the same products or services.